Some Jews have reported that they have had long-time friends and neighbors spit in their

 MALACHI 3:1

-Now, if the Messiah is to build the Temple as the Rabbis teach, how can He suddenly come to it?
-Unless He already came during the days of the Second Temple, while it was still standing!
+If the Messiah is to build the Temple as the Rabbis teach, how can He suddenly come to it if it hasn’t been built yet?
+Unless He came during the days of the Second Temple while it was still standing!

 Here we see a man whom Daniel calls the "son of man" coming to God to receive an eternal kingdom, one in which all people shall serve him.